Geometry and symmetries of null G-structures: Symmetries of null structures

 We have seen that the Lie algebras which preserve the $H^+_L(SO(n-2))$-structure are much larger than either the Lorentz or the BMS algebra even when they are restricted at the asymptotic null infinity.
 This is not surprising as all considerations do not involve the spacetime metric even at infinity.
-However if one attempts to match the BMS algebra at infinity for asymptotically flat spacetimes, the vector fields in (\ref{invvf1}) will read \bea W=W^u(pu+qv, y) \partial_u+ W^v \partial_v+ W^I(y) \partial_I~, \eea where $W^v$ is constant and $W^I(y) \partial_I$ generate the conformal transformations on $S^{n-2}$.
-The component $W^v\partial_v$ generates translations of the affine parameter $v$.
-The remaining Lie algebra is the Lie algebra of the path group of the BMS group, $\mathfrak{pbms}$, as the supertranslations depend on the additional parameter $pu+qv$.
-So the Lie algebra of vector fields (\ref{invvf3}) is $\bR\oplus_s \mathfrak{pbms}$.
-At the horizon ${\cal H}$, the Lie algebra becomes $\bR\oplus \mathfrak{so}(n-1,1)$.
-The vector fields (\ref{invvf3}) generate the Lie algebra of transformations that leaves the $H^+_L(SO(n-2))$-structure of asymptotically flat spacetimes invariant.

-This matching to the BMS symmetry at infinity can also be done for the vector fields (\ref{invvf0}).
-In such a case, these vector fields will interpolate between the BMS algebra at the horizon and that at the asymptotic null infinity.
+However one can attempt to match the BMS algebra at infinity for asymptotically flat spacetimes with that generated by (\ref{invvf0}) and (\ref{invvf1}).
+This can be done in two different ways.
+First one can demand that the tangential components of (\ref{invvf0}) or (\ref{invvf1}) along ${\cal I}$ when restricted on ${\cal I}$ generate $\mathfrak{bms}$.
+Alternatively, one can demand the stronger condition that (\ref{invvf0}) or (\ref{invvf1}) preserve ${\cal I}$ and generate $\mathfrak{bms}$ when restricted on ${\cal I}$.
+The additional condition required for preserving ${\cal I}$ is that the normal component of $W$ should vanish when restricted on ${\cal I}$, $W^t\vert_{\cal I}=0$, where $t=pu+qv$.
+The vector fields that generate $\mathfrak{bms}$ on ${\cal I}$ are \bea W^{\mathfrak{bms}}=(a(y) s+f(y)) \partial_s+ C(y)^I\partial_I~, \eea where $C^I(y)\partial_I$ generate conformal transformations of the sphere at infinity with infinitesimal conformal factor $2a$ and $f$ is an arbitrary function of the sphere at infinity.
+The tangential components of the vector fields (\ref{invvf0}) generate the $\mathfrak{bms}$ Lie algebra on ${\cal I}$ provided that \bea W={1\over p} \Big( a(y, t)\, s+ f(y, t)+ q W^v(v, y)\Big) \partial_u+ W^v(y,v)\partial_v+ C^I(y)\partial_I~, \eea where $a(y)=a(y, t)\vert_{t=0}$, $f(y)=f(y, t)\vert_{t=0}$ and $t=p u+q v$.
+These vector fields retain their form under Lie brackets, i.e. close under Lie brackets, provided that $a(y,t)=a(y)$ and $f(y,t)= f(y)$.
+While if the vector fields $W$ generate $\mathfrak{bms}$ on ${\cal I}$ and preserve ${\cal I}$, then \bea W={1\over2p} \Big( a(y,t) s+ f(y,t)\Big ) \partial_u-{1\over 2q} \Big( a(y) (s-t)+ f(y)\Big ) \partial_v+ C^I(y) \partial_I~. \eea These vector fields retain their form under Lie brackets provided that $a(y,t)=a(y)$ and $f(y,t)=f(y)$.